databricks/terraform-databricks-lakehouse-blueprints/examples/test_aws_data_exfiltration_protection/README.md

 2. Create a CMK admin role in IAM and get its ARN and supply it to `var.cmk_admin`.
 3. Run `terraform init` and `terraform apply` to deploy resources.

+## Acknowledgement
+This sample template takes CMK module from the work of andrew.weaver@databricks.com.
+See original repo here: https://github.com/andyweaves/databricks-terraform-e2e-examples.

 ## Architecture

 > Take reference to official guide diagram: https://registry.terraform.io/providers/databricks/databricks/latest/docs/guides/aws-e2-firewall-hub-and-spoke